theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > “ You don’t have   to tell    me        what  kind  of car it        was !
 I   know  what  kind  of car it
 # .
-IPl NSg/V NSg/VX P  NPrSg/V NPrSg/ISg NSg/I NSg/J P  NSg NPrSg/ISg V   .
+IPl V     NSg/VX P  NPrSg/V NPrSg/ISg NSg/I NSg/J P  NSg NPrSg/ISg V   .
 ISg NSg/V NSg/I NSg/J P  NSg NPrSg/ISg
 > was ! ”
 # V   . .
 >